 Ed Elf: My personal favourites are the ones like: “There was a woman from Leeds, whose…”

 Mrs. C: That’s quite enough of that, you naughty, naughty elf.
 Excuse my friend – and do, please, read on and enjoy just a few of the Christmas poems selected by us here at How to Christmas, as well as some useful poetry pointers and a list of poems we believe are worth seeking out for seasonal perusal.
-Ed Elf: Most poetically put, might I say, Mrs. C.
+Ed Elf: Most poetically put, might I say.
+Mrs. C: You don’t get around me that easily, my boy.
+Ed Elf: Boy?
+I’m about 232 in elf years.

 Poetry is a very personal medium.
 The key is to explore and discover the works that mean something to you.
 Here is an excellent place to start.
 Poet laureate Carol Ann Duffy has produced a wonderful series of Christmas poetry pamphlets, each entitled “The Twelve Poems of Christmas”, along with her fine collection of pocket books: “Bethlehem”; “The Christmas Truce”; “Another Night Before Christmas”; “The Wren Boys”; “Wenceslas: A Christmas Poem” and “Mrs. Scrooge: A Christmas Tale”.

 “The Oxford Book of Christmas Poems” by Michael Harrison is another collection of note, so too “Christmas Please!”
 100 Poems on the Festive Season” by Douglas Brooks-Davies.
 And then there’s U.A.
 Fanthorpe’s “Christmas Poems”.
 For years, she wrote a small poem to insert in her Christmas cards.
 This is the resultant collection.
 A relatively unheralded poet, Fanthorpe’s poems have a certain charm and can be thought provoking.